apollographql/apollo-kotlin/CONTRIBUTING.md

 * There is one exception for the Gradle plugin.
 It is allowed to log information though the lifecycle() methods.
 * Messages should contain "Apollo: " when it's not immediately clear that the message comes from Apollo.

+Gradle APIs

+Gradle is a bit peculiar because it can be used from both Kotlin and Groovy, has lazy and eager APIs and can sometimes be used as a DSL and sometimes imperatively.
+The rules we landed on are:

+* Lazy properties use names.
+Example: `packageName.set("com.example")`
+* Methods with one or more parameters use verbs.
+Example: `mapScalar("ID", "kotlin.Long")`
+* Except when there is only one parameter that is of `Action<T>` type.
+Example: `introspection {}`

 Misc
 * Parameters using milliseconds should have the "Millis" suffix.
 * Else use [kotlin.time.Duration]
 * `ExperimentalContracts` is ok to use.
 Since kotlin-stdlib does it, we can too.
 See https://github.com/Kotlin/KEEP/blob/master/proposals/kotlin-contracts.md#compatibility-notice

 ## Workflow

 We love Github issues!
 Before working on any new features, please open an issue so that we can agree on the direction,